NikolasEnt/AI-project-template/README.md

 ### Environment variables

-In order to provide environment variables, such as secrets, it is a common practice to define them in the `.env` file and adding the file to the Docker run command in a Makefile with `--env-file=.env`.
+In order to provide environment variables, such as secrets, it is a common practice to define them in the `.env` file and adding the file to the Docker run command in the Makefile with `--env-file=.env`.
 A sample structure of the `.env` file can be provided in the `.env.sample` file to make it easier for the user to fill with required values.

 ### X11 support